from the world's big

 I recently called a friend of mine a cheap date over his inability to handle a few drinks.
 Normally using this expression wouldn't have been a problem since most English speakers have heard it before and understand the humour.
 English is not my friend's first language though and I was left in the somewhat awkward position of having to explain to him what it means to be called a “cheap date."
 The implication of the expression, of course, is that it wouldn't cost much to get him into bed.
 I don't think he would mind me telling you that it would cost a lot less than a few drinks to get this particular man naked, but the conversation made me think about what the expression really means.

 Impaired judgement aside, I bet a lot of men would like to know exactly how much they have to pay to sufficiently obligate their dates to have sex with them.
 Men and women have very different views of that obligation, with many men overstating the sexual indebtedness of women who have just been bought dinner and drinks.
-According to new research women feel less obligated than men feel they should be to have sex following an expensive date.* However, women feel even less obligated if the date was inexpensive and the bill was split between the man and the woman.
+According to study published in 2011 titled "You Owe Me," women feel less obligated than men feel they should be to have sex following an expensive date.* However, women feel even less obligated if the date was inexpensive and the bill was split between the man and the woman.

 So while women may not feel that paying for an expensive dinner entitles a man to sex, they do feel that the obligation to have sex is increasing commensurate with the price the man has paid for the date.
 Here is how the experiment was conducted.
 University students, male and female, were asked to read a vignette in which a man (John) and woman (Kate) go on a date.
 In the story, the man returns to the woman's apartment at the end of the night and has sex with her despite the fact that she has clearly said “no" to his sexual advances.